AltCampus/css-in-detail/README.md

 #### RGBa

 The RGBa values are represented with function `rgba()`.
-It's just we are adding alpha values to RGB colors.
+It's just we are adding an alpha values to RGB colors.
 In RGBa color the last value is alpha values, which must be a number between 0 to 1, it can be decimal.
 Mostly RGBa colors are defined to provide some transparency to the colors.

 If the alpha value is 0 it means the color will be fully transparent means invisible or if the value is 1 then the color will be fully opaque.
 And if the value is in between 0 to 1 then the color will have some transparency depending upon the value.

 For example, suppose we want to provide 50% transparency to the background for the pending class.

 ```
   pending {